loopandlearn/news/docs/index.md

 If you use Browser Build, this is a good time to ensure that you have [turned off automatic installation from TestFlight on the phone](https://loopkit.github.io/loopdocs/browser/phone-install/#disable-automatic-install-from-testflight){:target="_blank"} - you should choose a good time to update.

-All new browser builders should use a [GitHub organization](https://loopkit.github.io/loopdocs/browser/secrets/#create-a-free-github-organization){:target="_blank"} to expedite browser building.
+All new browser builders are encouraged to use a [GitHub organization](https://loopkit.github.io/loopdocs/browser/secrets/#create-a-free-github-organization){:target="_blank"} to expedite browser building.

 A very grateful “THANK YOU” to our Loop developers and testers, who work tirelessly to continuously improve Loop for all of us!